-- (i) An accessory building may be located within any part of the above building setbacks for side and rear boundaries, provided: - (1) The building does not cover more than 25% of the total yard requirements along any one boundary; and

-- The building is not located between an existing building (2) and the front boundary; and - (3) The building does not encroach the minimum front yard setback. - (ii) Part of a dwelling may be located within the required 3 metre setback from one side boundary, provided the total length of all parts of the building within the 3 metre setback is no longer than 9m in length, and that no part of the building encroaches the minimum front yard building setback of 5 metres. - (iii) Eaves, porches, balconies and decks or other minor features may occupy any part of a required setback, other than the front yard setback, provided they do not encroach by more than 25% of the relevant setback distance and do not, except for eaves, exceed 2m in length.
+- (i) An accessory building may be located within any part of the above building setbacks for side and rear boundaries, provided: - (1) The building does not cover more than 25% of the total yard requirements along any one boundary; and - (2) The building is not located between an existing building and the front boundary; and - (3) The building does not encroach the minimum front yard setback. - (ii) 5 metres from any waterbody. - (iii) In the South Wairarapa District, 20 metres from the banks of any river and stream whose bed has an average width of 3 metres or more.
+(Note: For the purpose of this rule, 'bed' is the definition applied in Section 2 of the Resource Management Act for a 'bed' in relation to any river for the purposes of esplanade reserves). - (iv) Eaves, porches, balconies and decks or other minor features may occupy any part of a required setback, other than the front yard setback, provided they do not encroach by more than 25% of the relevant setback distance and do not, except for eaves, exceed 2m in length.

-Maximum Fence Height (d)
+(d) Maximum Fence Height

-1.8 metres for fences, walls and screens, except at road intersections of Strategic Arterial roads identified on the Roading Hierarchy on the Planning Maps, no obstruction exceeding 1.0 metre in height is permitted within a 6.0 metres by 6.0 metres triangle measured from a boundary intersection point (Refer Figure 32.1 in Appendix 5).
+(i) 1.8 metres for fences, walls and screens, except at road intersections of Strategic Arterial roads identified on the Roading Hierarchy on the Planning Maps, no obstruction exceeding 1.0 metre in height is permitted within a 6.0 metres by 6.0 metres triangle measured from a boundary intersection point (Refer Figure 32.1 in Appendix 5).

-Number of Dwellings (e)
+(e) Number of Dwellings

-The total number of dwellings per site shall be limited to that (i) which enables each dwelling to meet the minimum lot area subdivision requirements for that site (Rule 20.1.2).
+(i) The total number of dwellings per site shall be limited to that which enables each dwelling to meet the minimum lot area subdivision requirements for that site (Rule 20.1.2).